AaronC81/delta-null/core/design/tinyfpga_bx.md

 32 GPIO pins are accessible from the core through the HCR.
 These are numbered as follows:

-- Pin 0 references the onboard LED.
+- Pin 0 references the onboard LED, only usable as an output.
 (This is also exposed as a pin on the underside of the board.)
-- Pins 1-31 match the silkscreen on the board.
+- Pins 1-31 match the silkscreen on the board, usable as both input and output.
-  Note that only pins 1-24 are usable with the board soldered through-hole.
+  Note that only pins 1-24 are usable with the board soldered through-hole; the others are on the underside.

 The TinyFPGA BX does provide more pins, but they are occupied for other resources (e.g. flash, USB), so it is difficult to safely use them for additional I/O. Therefore they are not exposed through the